Rachana-Surya-Team-Projects/RoomieConnect-Splitwise-Style-Expense-Sharing-Settlements/README.md

-# RoomieConnect — Splitwise-Style Expense Sharing & Settlements
+# RoomieConnect — Splitwise-Style Expense Sharing & Settlements Platform

 RoomieConnect is a **production-style, full-stack expense sharing platform** inspired by Splitwise.
 It enables roommates, friends, and small groups to **track shared expenses**, apply **flexible split rules**, compute **accurate real-time balances**, and complete **settlement workflows** (manual and Stripe-backed) with a clear, auditable activity trail.